ferioliste/qr-factorization/README.md

 * `code/seqTSQR.py` and `code/parallelTSQR.py` contain our implementations of the TSQR algorithm (sequentially and in parallel, respectively)

 ## How to run a test
-To setup a test modify direclty the file of the algorithm you want to run.
+To setup a test modify directly the file of the algorithm you want to run.
 If `save` is set to `True` the results of the test are saved in the csv file `testing/results.csv`.
 To run a test, call
 ```
 python3 seqAlgorithm.py